chrisrough/terraform-provider-tos/docs/data-sources/tickets.md

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported.

+List of matching Tickets from Tufin SC each containing:

 * `id` - Ticket Id
 * `subject` - Ticket Subject